iammelea/cosmos-tools/monitoro/install.md

-bash script where telegram bot send status of the sync for the XRN node What?
+bash script where telegram bot send status of the sync for the Cosmos nodes.

+What do?
 1 status node, 2 check if node is not runing then start in case need, 3 send telegram msg.

 # Steps install